Pharm.D (Doctor of Pharmacy)

 The programme bridges the gap between theory and practice through co-curricular activities, including hospital rotations, clinical exposure, and experience in pharmaceutical chains.
 Students will receive hands-on training using advanced pharmaceutical tools and technologies, with opportunities to engage in independent research projects and access state-of-the-art laboratories.

-The course prepares you to meet the evolving demands of the healthcare and pharmaceutical industries.
+The programme prepares you to meet the evolving demands of the healthcare and pharmaceutical industries.
 Compulsory internships, often with attractive stipends, along with guest lectures from industry professionals, ensure students are well-prepared for global licensure exams and future careers in clinical, industrial, or research fields.
 Upon completion, you will possess the technical expertise, ethical grounding, and leadership skills necessary to succeed in the dynamic field of pharmacy.

 - Pharmaceutical Research